19.4.2024

 Lucy O'Connor

 Growing up in the digital age, Gen Z have used the internet, social media, and mobile phones from a young age.
-They are tech-savvy and hyper-connected, and this constant connectivity has shaped their communication styles.
-They are more comfortable with virtual interactions and digital platforms, and are more likely to use smartphones for banking services.
-This generation also demands seamless digital customer experiences with a preference for brands that offer personalised and engaging interactions.
-According to research, 64% of Gen Z respondents seek customised banking experiences, with nearly half willing to switch banks for a better user experience.
+They are tech-savvy and hyper-connected, and this constant connectivity has shaped the way they interact and their expectations.
+They demand seamless, mobile-first banking experiences and prioritise convenience, speed, and personalisation.
+In fact, research shows that 64% of Gen Z seek customised banking experiences, with nearly half willing to switch banks for a better user experience.

 This generation has grown up in a world where climate change is a prominent issue in media, scientific research, political discussions, and on social media.
 As a result, Gen Z are much more concerned about climate change than previous generations.
-They prioritise sustainability in their daily lives and purchasing decisions, with 6 in 10 willing to pay more for sustainable products and services.
-They seek transparency and accountability, expecting companies to take meaningful action towards reducing their carbon footprint.
-70% of Gen Zers also want their banks to support them in their sustainability journey and help them understand the environmental impact of their purchasing decisions.
-In fact, over 60% are willing to switch banks if their provider falls short on sustainability.
+In fact, a recent Deloitte report states that 60% of Gen Zs say they feel anxious about climate change.
+The majority take action to minimise their impact on the environment, and 6 in 10 willing to pay more for sustainable products and services.
+This generation also expects banks to take action and support them on their sustainability journey too, in fact 70% state they want their banks to help them understand the environmental impact of their spending.
+And many express willingness to switch banks if their provider does not align with their values.

-Discover how Cogo's innovative carbon management solutions can help you engage Gen Z and lead the charge.
+Discover how Cogo's innovative carbon management solutions can help you connect with the future generation of banking customers.